sgmurphy/wordpress-plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.12.4 =
+* Fixed a bug introduced in version 1.12.3 that could cause the "Redirects" tab to be blank in some configurations.
+The bug also triggered this JS error: "settings.redirects.map is not a function".
+* Fixed a WooCommerce conflict where two "Subscriptions" menu items would appear when AME was active.
+* Tested with WP 6.6-RC3 and WP 6.7-alpha.

 = 1.12.3 =
 * Improved menu drag & drop.
 You can now drag top level menu items to the active submenu.
 You can also move submenu items to the top level by dragging them to the bottom of the top level menu list (you can move them to a different position after that).